zimeon/long_get/README.md

 # long_get.py

 Small python program to do a GET that will timeout because it says it has content which is then not sent.
-Created to simulate errors seen at arXiv that generated spurious 500 responses which should instead have been 408.
+Created to simulate errors seen at arXiv that generated spurious 500 responses which should instead have been 400/408 or such.

 ## Example use